RubenKorse/RubenKorse/README.md

-# Hey There, I'm [Your Name]! 📚💻
+# Hey There, I'm Ruben! 📚💻

-I'm an aspiring web developer with a passion for creating digital solutions and a keen interest in the world of business.
-I believe that the fusion of web development skills and business acumen can lead to incredible opportunities, and I'm excited to embark on this journey.
+I'm an aspiring web developer with a passion for creating digital solutions and a little bit of interest in the world of business.
+I believe that the fusion of web development skills and business can lead to incredible opportunities, and I'm excited to start this journey.

 ## About Me